robmhoward/ExcelJsDocumentation/resources/chartLegend.md

 ## Relationships
-The Chart Legend resource has the following relationships defined:
+The Chart Legend has the following relationships defined:

 | Relationships    | Type    |Description|Notes |
 |:-----------------|:--------|:----------|:-----|